-My business, Super K, operates one store in AL. Debit card transactions are an important payment option that my business accepts.
+My business, Pony Express operates 7 stores in two states.
+Debit card transactions are an important payment option that my business accepts.
 I appreciate the Federal Reserve clarifying its rules and urge you to move swiftly to finalize the clarification.